 While it may be unclear exactly how and why anxiety can impact your cycle, the two may be related if you're experiencing spotting and irregular bleeding while under extreme stress.
 Reducing anxiety could get your cycle back on track.

 Late Or Missed Periods

-Anxiety has many other physical side effects other than its effect on the menstrual cycle.
-While everyone experiences anxiety differently, there are a few common symptoms to watch out for.
+Anxiety is associated with various physical side effects other than its effect on the menstrual cycle.
+While everyone may experience anxiety differently, there are a few common symptoms to watch out for.

 Fatigue And Lethargy

 It could be a symptom of anxiety if you find it difficult to get out of bed in the morning or struggle to make it through the day.
 Fatigue and lethargy may occur whether you feel temporarily stressed or experience this persistently.
 These symptoms, like anger, guilt, or hopelessness, may also compound others.

 Feelings of hopelessness may occur alongside stress, anxiety, or depression.
 You might feel like there's no point in trying anymore or that adverse events will happen no matter what you do.
 Feelings of hopelessness may have roots in real-world stressors like financial insecurity, political unrest, or personal and professional disappointments.